 An Acknowledgment of Paternity Affidavit is the easiest and quickest method by which to establish paternity.
 The affidavit must be signed by the mother and the putative father of the child.
 The affidavit is filed with the hospital in which the child is born, but it can also be filed with the health department or with a local child support enforcement agency.

 Men living in Northeast Ohio might wish to take advantage of the Putative Father Registry maintained by the state of Ohio.
 This is a computerized database operated by the Department of Job and Family Services.
 A man who believes he might be the father of a child with a woman to whom he is not married can have his name and other identifying information entered into the database.

 The advantage the database offers to a putative father is that it is checked when a child is placed for adoption.
 The alleged father will be notified and given the opportunity to obtain legal representation if the child is placed for adoption by the mother.
 Registration with the registry can take place prior to the birth of the child.

 Until paternity is legally established, the putative father of a child born out of wedlock does not have any rights afforded to a parent.
 Once paternity is established, a father can petition the court for parenting time or custody.
 For the mother of a child, child support cannot be awarded until paternity is established by one of the methods recognized by state laws.

 The rights and privileges afforded to a parent cannot be fully enjoyed until paternity of a child has been legally established.
 For information and representation on issues pertaining to paternity, contact Erb Legal LLC at (330) 446-3606.
-From our office in Medina County, we serve clients in Brunswick, Wadsworth, North Canton, Wooster, Burbank, Rittman, and Wayne County.
+From our office, we serve clients in Brunswick, Wadsworth, North Canton, Akron, Ravenna, Wooster, Burbank, Rittman, and across Northeast Ohio.